w3f/Grants-Program/applications/hamster.md

   - pallet_provider: performs resource provider registration and provider resource information storage, and provides a computational marketplace
   - pallet_resource-order: performs resource lease order functions and lease agreement execution
   - pallet_gateway: The gateway mainly has the following functions: gateway registration, gateway heartbeat detection, gateway status reset, gateway drop penalty, and receive rewards.
 The main role is to add the gateway as an important player in the shared computing platform
-- Hamster Gateway: p2p gateway with public IP, used to link information between resource provider and resource user, built with libp2p component, is the cornerstone of the leased resource availability, can register itself to Hamster Node
+- Hamster Gateway: p2p gateway with public IP, used to link information between resource provider and resource user, built with libp2p component, is the cornerstone of the leased resource availability, can register itself to Hamster Node.
+That include **Register**,**Receive rewards ** and **Configuration** module.
+  - Register: Register Gateway information to Hamster Node.
+  - Receive rewards: Revenue for those who provide gateway resources.
+  - Configuration: Basic configuration of p2p gateway information.

 - Hamster Provider: can provide compute resources and register them with Hamster Node.
 Compute resources are provided using both vm virtual machine technology and docker technology.
-Currently vm virtual machine technology is used to better protect user privacy
+Currently vm virtual machine technology is used to better protect user privacy.That include **Initialize configuration**,**Resource details**,**Account information** and **Configuration information** module.
+  - Initialize configuration: Initialize configuration, including p2p seed node configuration, p2p port configuration.
+  - Resource details: Available spare resource specifications (cpu, memory, etc.), and price.
+  - Account information: Provide the import of the substrate account, provide the pledge of the deposit before the service, etc.
+  - Configuration information: resources that have not reached a transaction are offline at any time, resource specifications, price configuration, etc.

 - Hamster Client: After purchasing in the front end marketplace, users can view their purchased compute resources through the client and link to them.
+That include **Market**,**My order** and **My resource** module.
+  - Market: A trading market where computing power providers submit idle computing power to the market and configure prices.
+The client can choose the configuration and price resources to be purchased to form a transaction contract.
+  - My Orders: List and details of all resource orders I have purchased.
+  - My resources: The list of resources corresponding to the current valid order, the client app can establish a connection with the remote resources through the list of resources.
 - Hamster Front End: Hamster Dapp, which allows users to purchase compute resources that have already been provided, and pay a certain Token to purchase a certain amount of time to use the compute resources.
 We can pay by the hour for more flexible use.